bbatsov/batsov.com/_posts/2024-03-21-the-story-of-a-nickname.md

 life.
 Perhaps it's because I've always been fascinated by the power of names.
 I'm sure there's some reason, even if I'm not sure what this reason is.

+[^1]: My name is spelled Божидар Бацов in Bulgarian and a couple of the letters are tricky to transliterate in English.
+When I was little we were using different transliteration rules and back then my name was written as Bojidar Bacov if I remember correctly.
-[^1]: I still regret rage-quitting Reddit with my original "bbatsov" handle, which forced me to become "bozhidarb" when I decided to make a comeback there.
+[^2]: I still regret rage-quitting Reddit with my original "bbatsov" handle, which forced me to become "bozhidarb" when I decided to make a comeback there.